-You can adjust the underlying data, such as change your exercise pattern, your diet or your weight and thus increase the likelihood of what is realistic.
+You can adjust the underlying data, such as change your exercise pattern, your diet, or your weight, and thus increase the likelihood of what is realistic.
 SMART goals are one of your tools to manage your running goals.
-They help you with constantly focus on the goal.
-Being able to focus is an essential component of the mindset you need to have to complete your running project particular if you want to run a half- or a full marathon.
+They help you constantly focus on the goal.
+Being able to focus is an essential component of the mindset you need to have to complete your running project particularly if you want to run a half- or a full marathon.

 Outstanding Motivational Strategies and Will

 Motivation is the driving force behind action.
 The driving force that sets direction towards the goals and sets actions in motion.
 However, it is the will that ensures that the goals are achieved.